TranKien-n/MASIV-Intern-Test/README.md

 ## Project Description

-This project implements an interactive **3D building visualization dashboard** for a region of downtown Calgary.
+This project implements an interactive **3D building visualization dashboard** for a section of downtown Calgary.

-The system retrieves real building footprints and attributes from **OpenStreetMap (OSM)** using the Overpass API, processes them in a **Flask backend**, and visualizes them through a **Three.js** rendering engine housed inside a React frontend.
+A Flask backend loads real-world building footprints and attributes from OpenStreetMap (OSM) (via cached Overpass-derived data), while a React + Three.js frontend renders the city in 3D with smooth navigation, building selection, and natural-language search.

-A natural-language query interface enables users to perform operations such as:
+A built-in natural-language query engine enables users to type queries such as:

-- "highlight buildings over $1,000,000"
+  -“highlight buildings over $1,000,000”
-- "tallest 3 buildings"
-- "commercial buildings"
+  -“tallest 3 buildings”
+  -“second tallest building”
+  -“commercial zoning”
-- "buildings between 30 and 60 meters"
+  -“buildings between 30 and 60 meters”

-Queries are parsed into structured filter objects by the backend and then used to highlight buildings in the 3D scene.
+The backend interprets these queries (using a hybrid LLM + rule-based approach) and returns matched building IDs for highlighting in the 3D view.

 ---